jordicf/FRAME/doc/Orthogons.md

 ### *k*-STOGs

 A $k$-STOG with lines is a STOG with one trunk and $k$ branches.
-Orthogonal rectangles are $0$-STOGs since they only have one trunk and 0 branches, as shown in this picture:
+Orthogonal rectangles are $0$-STOGs since they only have one trunk and $0$ branches, as shown in this picture:

 <img src="pict/zero-stog.png" alt="0-STOG" style="height: 80px;"/>

-$1$-STOGs include all the L- and T-shaped orthogons.
+Hi $1$-STOGs include all the L- and T-shaped orthogons.
 Here are two examples:

 <img src="pict/one-stog.png" alt="1-STOGs" style="height: 80px;"/>